Skip to content

 Deep-diveUpdated

-The published its post-pilot update on financial risk assessments on April 16, 2026.
-The headline number is 97 percent frictionless completion across roughly 1.7 million Stage 2 assessments.
+The published its post-pilot update on financial risk assessments on April 16, 2026, and a month later its Board postponed the rollout decision, so there is no mandate on the calendar, only data.
+The headline number from that data is 97 percent frictionless completion across roughly 1.7 million enhanced assessments in the pilot's second phase.
 The number every operator's payments and compliance lead has to sit with is the other 3 percent: deposits that do not clear a frictionless check inside whatever budget the cashier allocates.
 This article is about what that budget looks like when the call sits inside a 1.5 second end-to-end window with an Experian, Equifax, or TransUnion lookup inside it, and what the fallback does when the budget is blown.

 That sets the planning question.
 Operators that wired the LCCP 3.4.4 check as a cheap public-records lookup at the desktop have a cashier flow that already roughly works.
-The parallel build landing on 30 June 2026 is RTS 12B gross deposit limits, and Stage 2 affordability sits inside the same data-pipeline real estate.
-Operators about to retrofit a real CRA API call into the deposit path on a 1.5 second budget have a different problem.
+The parallel build that does have a date is RTS 12B gross deposit limits, landing 30 September 2026, and enhanced-assessment affordability sits inside the same data-pipeline real estate.
+Operators that will eventually retrofit a real CRA API call into the deposit path on a 1.5 second budget have a different problem.

 The three tiers and what each one pulls from the CRA

-Stage 2 is the new tier coming out of the financial risk assessments pilot.
+The enhanced financial risk assessment is the tier the pilot tested and the one still waiting on a rollout decision.
 The trigger is materially different.
-Where Stage 1 asks "is there a public-record red flag," Stage 2 asks "what is this player's broader financial-risk picture per CRA-held data," and the trigger threshold runs higher.
-Per the consultation proposals the tested, the Stage 2 trigger sits around £1,000 net loss in a single 24-hour window or £2,000 net loss across 90 days.
+Where the light-touch check asks "is there a public-record red flag," the enhanced assessment asks "what is this player's broader financial-risk picture per CRA-held data," and the trigger threshold runs higher.
+Per the consultation proposals the tested, the trigger sits around £1,000 net loss in a single 24-hour window or £2,000 net loss across 90 days.
 The data set is the CRA's full credit-reference profile (defaults, arrears, credit-utilisation patterns, and the CRA's own RAG rating or proprietary score).
-Per the Gambling Commission's Stage two update, 97 percent of Stage 2 cases in the pilot cleared frictionlessly across the three CRAs.
+Per the Gambling Commission's Stage two update, 97 percent of assessments in the pilot's second phase cleared frictionlessly across the three CRAs.

-Stage 3 is what the industry calls the residual escalation tier.
-When a Stage 2 query returns inconclusive (the player is not matched in the CRA file, or the CRA returns a flag the operator's policy treats as needing further review), the operator escalates to documentary affordability evidence.
+The documentary tier is what the industry calls the residual escalation path.
+When an enhanced-assessment query returns inconclusive (the player is not matched in the CRA file, or the CRA returns a flag the operator's policy treats as needing further review), the operator escalates to documentary affordability evidence.
 Open Banking AIS data, bank statements, payslips, and P60s land in that tier.
-The pilot's tightest figure is 0.1 percent of active accounts, per Harris Hagan's reading of the April 2026 update: roughly one player in a thousand will need full-document affordability across the remote sector.
-The cashier latency budget at Stage 3 is no longer a 1.5 second pre-auth question.
+The pilot's tightest figure is 0.1 percent of active accounts, per Harris Hagan's reading of the April 2026 update: roughly one player in a thousand would need full-document affordability across the remote sector.
+The cashier latency budget at the documentary tier is no longer a 1.5 second pre-auth question.
 It is hours-to-days back-office work.

 TierTriggerDataLatency profile12-month validity

 The engineering implication is that "frictionless affordability" means three different things in three different parts of the cashier.
-Stage 1 fits cleanly inside any deposit path because the data and the trigger are both light.
-Stage 3 sits outside the cashier entirely.
-Stage 2 is the integration that is hard to get right, because it has to feel like Stage 1 to the player while running the data weight of Stage 3 inside a sub-second window.
+The light-touch check fits cleanly inside any deposit path because the data and the trigger are both light.
+Documentary escalation sits outside the cashier entirely.
+The enhanced assessment is the integration that is hard to get right, because it has to feel like the light-touch check to the player while running the data weight of the documentary tier inside a sub-second window.

 Where the CRA call sits: pre-auth gate or asynchronous side-channel